Do You Suffer From Allergies or Dry Eyes?

 Dailies may seem more expensive initially, but the cost is offset by avoiding the need to buy contact lens solutions on a monthly basis.
 Plus, when a lens is torn or lost, the financial loss is negligible if you’re talking about a daily disposable lens.
 In the end, you may save money using daily contacts.

-At Wesson and Mothershed Eye Center, the ophthalmologists and optometrists offer eye exams as well as contact lens fitting, and recommend daily disposable contact lenses for those with sensitive eyes or dry eyes and eye allergies in Tupelo, New Albany, and Fulton, MS. If you have dry eyes or allergies, consult with our eye doctors in Tupelo, the contact lens experts.
+At Wesson and Mothershed Eye Center, the ophthalmologists and optometrists offer eye exams as well as contact lens fitting, and recommend daily disposable contact lenses for those with sensitive eyes or dry eyes and eye allergies.
+If you have dry eyes or allergies, consult with our practice in Tupelo, the contact lens experts.